The McGill Library can assist you with making your publications open access, including:

 - locating a disciplinary repository in which to deposit your work

 - advice and tools for negotiating your publishing agreements

-- understanding which version of your work you can deposit into a repository
+- understanding which version of your work you can deposit into an open repository

 - consulting on starting up an open access journal

 Contact us for assistance in any of these areas or for other questions regarding open access to your publications:

 - jessica.lange [at] mcgill.ca (subject: Open%20Access%20Services) (Jessica Lange), Coordinator, Scholarly Communications

 - jennifer.innes [at] mcgill.ca (subject: Open%20Access%20Services) (Jennifer Innes), Repository Administrator

 - Contacting your branch library or the liaison librarian in your subject area